 - Call to dial the phone number. - Call:Speaker On to dial the phone number in speakerphone mode. - Send Text to send a text message.
-(See page 123 for details.) - Save Phone# to save the phone number (if applicable). - Go to Phone Book appears when the number is already in your Contacts list.
+(See page 156 for details.) - Save Phone# to save the phone number (if applicable). - Go to Phone Book appears when the number is already in your Contacts list.
 (See "Saving a Phone Number From Call History" on the next page.) - Prepend to add numbers to the beginning of the phone number.
-(See "Prepending a Phone Number From Call History" on page 79.) - Erase to erase the entry.
+(See "Prepending a Phone Number From Call History" on page 86.) - Copy to Personal to copy the phone number to the Ready Link Personal List.
+(Only appears when Sprint PCS Ready Link mode is set to Enable and the number does not match any stored entry in your Personal List.) - Erase to erase the entry.